Do you use quizzes to collect leads? You’ll need a GDPR-compliant quiz maker to handle all that personal data.

 You’ll still need to make sure you’re compliant on your side.
 Here are some other resources from the UK’s Information Commissioner’s Office.

-So what is all the GDPR about anyways?
+So what is all the fuss about with the GDPR anyway?

-Here’s a quick summary of the GDPR in an easy to digest format – with a focus on being a GDPR compliant quiz maker.
+Here’s a quick summary of the GDPR in an easy-to-digest format – with a focus on being a GDPR-compliant online quiz maker.

-The GDPR applies to ANY organization that collects or processes personal data of EU residents – no matter where it is located.
+The GDPR applies to any organization that collects or processes personal data of EU residents – no matter where the company is located.

 GDPR: What is considered personal data?